 How to peel the skin off broiled eggplant

-Of course, there’s no science to peeling, but my biggest tip is make sure to get as much flesh as possible close to the skin.
+The biggest tip is make sure to get as much eggplant flesh as possible close to the skin.
 (That golden brown char is precious.)
 Don’t worry if some of the bits of black skin remain in the eggplant.
 This process is a bit messy but very well worth it!

 The eggplant will be easy to peel in some places, where the skin is more burnt and pulled away from the flesh.
 Where possible, peel the broiled skin from the eggplant rather than scoop.